-Meanwhile, the Starwood Preferred Guest® Credit Card from American Express connects you to free nights at properties bearing brands like W Hotels, Westin, St. Regis and Sheraton.
-After your first purchase and spending $5,000 in eligible purchases in your first six months of Cardmembership, your combined points can cover the cost toward a weekend stay at a participating luxury destination.
+Meanwhile, the Starwood Preferred Guest® Credit Card from American Express connects you to nights at properties bearing brands like W Hotels, Westin, St. Regis and Sheraton.
+After your first purchase and spending $5,000 in eligible purchases in your first six months of Cardmembership, your combined points may cover the cost toward a weekend stay at a participating luxury destination.
 Consistently ranked among the best credit card rewards programs, SPG uses a market-driven points system.
 Check Starwood's website for last-minute bargains that can maximize your points.

 Best credit card rewards for hitting the open road

 When your plans require logging plenty of highway miles, you'll want a credit card that can save you every penny possible on gas and road essentials.
 The BankAmericard Cash Rewards Visa Signature credit card offers for the first $1,500 in combined gas and grocery purchases each quarter a 3-percent cash back rebate on your gas purchases, plus a 2-percent rebate on grocery store purchases.

 You'll also earn a 10-percent premium on your rebate when you redeem your rewards directly into your Bank of America checking or savings account.

 Best credit cards for big spring break spenders